astronomer/airflow-guides/guides/airflow-branch-operator.md

 ## Overview

-When designing your data pipelines, you may encounter use cases that require more complex task flows than "Task A precedes Task B which precedes Task C." For example, you may have a use case where you need to decide between multiple tasks to execute based on the results of an upstream task.
-Or you may have a case where *part* of your pipeline should only run under certain conditions.
+When designing your data pipelines, you may encounter use cases that require more complex task flows than "Task A > Task B > Task C." For example, you may have a use case where you need to decide between multiple tasks to execute based on the results of an upstream task.
+Or you may have a case where part of your pipeline should only run under certain external conditions.
 Fortunately, Airflow has multiple options for building conditional logic and/or branching into your DAGs.

 In this guide, we'll cover examples using the `BranchPythonOperator` and `ShortCircuitOperator`, other available branching operators, and additional resources for implementing conditional logic in your Airflow DAGs.

 ## BranchPythonOperator

 One of this simplest ways to implement branching in Airflow is to use the [BranchPythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchpythonoperator).
-The `BranchPythonOperator` is similar to the [PythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/pythonoperator) in that it takes a Python function as an input.
-But in the case of this operator, your input function must return a list of task ids the DAG should proceed with based on some logic.
+Like the [`PythonOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/pythonoperator), the `BranchPythonOperator` takes a Python function as an input.
+However, the `BranchPythonOperator's` input function must return a list of task IDs that the DAG should proceed with based on some logic.

-For example, we might have a function like the following, that returns one set of task ids if the result is greater than 0.5, and another if the result is less than or equal to 0.5:
+For example, we can pass the following function that returns one set of task IDs if the result is greater than 0.5 and a different set if the result is less than or equal to 0.5:

 ```python
 def choose_branch(**kwargs, result):